microsoft/aksworkshop/_entries/03-04 codefresh.md

 {% endraw %}
 ```

-In the example above we are scanning the [Codefresh CLI image](https://hub.docker.com/r/codefresh/cli/tags).
+In the example above we are scanning the [FrontEnd image](https://hub.docker.com/r/azch/frontend/tags).
 Feel free to replace the image with any other public one such as:

 * `alpine:latest`
 * `postgres:latest`
 * `mongo:latest`
+* `codefresh/cli:latest`
 * `azch/captureorder:latest`
-* `azch/frontend:latest`

 Click the *Save* button to apply your changes and then click the *Build* button to start the scan.